DataAppsDave/USBtoDB9_4Amiga/README.md

 | Solid (after connect) | Joystick connected and receiving data |

 > **Note:** Button byte values (0x10 for Fire 1 and 0x20 for Fire 2) are specific to the Retrogames THEJoystick.
 Other USB controllers may use different values and may require remapping in the firmware.

+Install the firmware on the PICO, and other than a few issues to untangle with Fire2 being intermittent (which may be my solder job) we have a fully functional, brand new USB joystick working on a classic Amiga 500.